hctwist/advent-of-code-framework/README.md

 public class MySolution : Solution
 ```

-A problem that throws a `NotImplementedException` is not considered as having failed and therefore will not contribute to the benchmarks, or stop the current run.
+A problem that throws a `NotImplementedException` or returns `null` is not considered as having failed and therefore will not contribute to the benchmarks, or stop the current run.

 ### Pitfalls